Plasma effects on gravitational lensing and shadow observables of a Kerr-like black hole in a dark matter halo: Geometric Comparison with EHT-Inferred Shadow Sizes of M and

-In 2019, the Event Horizon Telescope (EHT) collaboration released the first horizon-scale image of the supermassive black hole in the galaxy M87*, providing the first direct observational evidence of a black hole shadow \cite{EHT_first_2019}.
+In 2019, the Event Horizon Telescope (EHT) collaboration released the first horizon-scale image of the supermassive black hole in the galaxy M87*, providing the first direct observational evidence of a horizon-scale compact emission region associated with a black hole \cite{EHT_first_2019}.
 This image revealed a bright emission ring surrounding a central intensity depression, whose angular diameter was shown to be consistent with the theoretical expectations for the shadow cast by a Kerr black hole.
 The observed ring size was inferred through model-dependent fits to the interferometric data and was found to be robust against variations in the underlying emission models.
 In 2022, the EHT collaboration reported the first image of the accretion flow surrounding Sgr~A$^*$, extending horizon-scale imaging to a second system with vastly different mass, accretion environment, and variability timescale \cite{EventHorizonTelescope:2022urf, ciurlo_sagittarius_2025}.
-These observations provide a unique opportunity to test strong-gravity predictions across multiple astrophysical environments.
+These observations provide a useful benchmark for geometric shadow calculations, but they do not directly measure the mathematical shadow boundary.
+The measured quantity is a brightness ring and central depression produced by a specific emitting plasma, while our calculation concerns the critical curve for photon propagation through an external refractive plasma.
+Therefore, the comparison below should be read only as an illustrative geometric benchmark, not as a full EHT inference or measurement of the plasma density.

-Rather than directly measuring a coordinate-dependent radius, the EHT constrains the apparent size of the black hole shadow on the observer’s sky, which is determined by the lensing of light near unstable photon orbits.
-To facilitate comparisons with theoretical models and to minimize dependence on detailed shadow distortions, these constraints are commonly expressed in terms of an effective (areal) shadow radius, denoted $r_{sh}$.
+For a theoretical critical curve, the apparent size on the observer’s sky is determined by the lensing of light near unstable photon orbits.
+To facilitate comparisons with theoretical models and to minimize dependence on detailed shadow distortions, we characterize this size in terms of an effective (areal) shadow radius, denoted $r_{sh}$.
 This quantity is defined through the total area $A_{sh}$ enclosed by the shadow boundary as

-By construction, $r_{sh}$ represents the radius of a circular disk with the same area as the observed shadow and provides a robust, model-independent characterization of the shadow size.
+By construction, $r_{sh}$ represents the radius of a circular disk with the same area as the theoretical critical curve and provides a robust characterization of the shadow size.
 Importantly, $r_{sh}$ is an apparent celestial radius measured at infinity and should not be confused with the photon-sphere radius or any coordinate radius in the spacetime.